leorrose/Data-Classifier/README.md

 # Simple machine learning classifier tool

-A Machine Learning classifier desktop application.
+A Machine Learning classifier desktop application

 This Project was created only with <b> Python</b>.